 5. Affiliate Marketing

 Affiliate marketing is where you earn a commission if someone purchases a product or signs up for a service using your specific tracking link.
-There are many affiliate programs out there, probably including some of your favourite brands!
-These are the ones I use frequently and earn money from:
+You don’t necessarily need a blog for this, because you can share affiliate or referral links on social media.

 The thing I like most about Amazon Associates is that it fits pretty much any niche.
-No matter what you’re reviewing or promoting on your blog, you’re likely to be able to find it on Amazon, and add an affiliate link.
+No matter what you’re reviewing or promoting on your blog, you’re likely to be able to find it on Amazon, then add an affiliate link.

 What do Ultimate Bundles sell?

-There are more than 5 ways I make money online, but these have been the most profitable for me.
-I’ve been working on a few other side hustles recently, particularly during the COVID-19 quarantine, as I cannot work at my day job!
-I’ll write more blog posts about these ventures after I’ve given them a chance to succeed and worked hard.
+I’ve also been working on a few other side hustles recently, particularly throughout the pandemic.
+I even started selling illustrated greetings cards and stickers… I’ll write more blog posts about these ventures after I’ve given them a chance to succeed!

-Hit me up on Twitter @InternetWages if you have any questions.
+I’m on Twitter @InternetWages if you have any questions.